leonrch/SpeechToSpeech/README.md

     Staging Environment Variable Groups:
     BLUEMIX_REGION: ibm:yp:au-syd
     ```
-    If you are planning to run locally, you need to copy the contents of the VCAP_SERVICES variable into a new file named vcap-local.json.
-You also need to add a wodkspace_id variable to this structure, using the value you copied above.
+    You need to copy the contents of the VCAP_SERVICES variable into a new file named vcap-local.json.

+    You also need to add a CONV_WORKSPACE_ID variable to this structure, using the ID of the workspace you created in the [workspace section](#workspace).

+    You will end up with a file like:

     ```
       {
       "CONV_WORKSPACE_ID": "<workspace_id>",
        "VCAP_SERVICES": {
         "AvailabilityMonitoring": [
          {